 3. Get some fresh air.

-It’s easy start feeling stressed and anxious when you’re cooped up inside all day, every day.
+It’s easy to start feeling stressed and anxious when you’re cooped up inside all day, every day.
 Spending time outside is proven to boost your mood and combat anxiety and depression.
 This is absolutely true for kids, too.
 Kill two birds with one stone and take your kids on a nice long walk or to the park.
 A study published in the International Journal of Environmental Health Research found that spending as little as 20 minutes in a park is enough to improve well-being, according to the research.

 4. Start journaling.

-I know this sounds cliché, but here me out.
+I know this sounds cliché, but hear me out.
 When done with intention, journaling can work wonders to alleviate anxiety.
 Take just 10 or 15 minutes a day to sit down, reflect, and journal.
 A gratitude journal is a great way to relieve stress and focus on the positive.
 Gratitude journal includes jotting down the good things that happened that day, what you’re thankful for, and even your accomplishments.

 You can also try a worry journal.
 This practice includes writing down your worries, fears, and what makes you anxious.
-Dumping all your worries out of your head and into a journal has been show to help alleviate anxiety and stress.
+Dumping all your worries out of your head and into a journal has been shown to help alleviate anxiety and stress.
 I like to do a little bit of gratitude and a little bit of worry.
 The combination of reflecting on all the good and facing all my worries is really therapeutic for me.